stalexan/netstat-monitor/README.md

 ## Installation

-Netstat-monitor was written and tested on an Ubuntu 12.04 (Kernel 3.2) machine with Python 3.2.
-It should work fine on other recent distributions of Linux too, as long as the files tcp and udp in /proc/net have the expected format.
-Netstat-monitor will do a basic check on the header of these files on startup, to see if they are what it expects.
+Netstat-monitor has been tested on Debian based distros based on the Linux 3.2 kernel;
+specifically: Ubuntu 12.04 and Debian 7.0 (Wheezy).
+It may work on other distros, if the format of the /proc filespace is the same.
+But, this hasn't been tested.

 To get the latest version: